diceroll123/pymermaider/README.md

         return "Woof!"
 ```

-Running py-mermaider on this file will provide:
+Running pymermaider on this file will provide:

 ```mermaid
 classDiagram